-Some examples include the Orthodox Greeks who fast from animal foods for up to seven weeks during the spring.
+An example of lighter eating and fasting includes the Orthodox Greeks who fast from animal foods for up to seven weeks during the spring.
 They abstain from foods that contain animals with red blood (meats, poultry, game) and products from animals with red blood (milk, cheese, eggs, etc.), and fish and seafood.
 Wine and olive oil are also restricted.

 Fasting is serious business.
 Imagine?
 No olive oil!

-The Catholics fast for 40 days prior to Easter.
+Catholics fast for 40 days prior to Easter.
 This fast includes eating lighter meals and abstaining from meat on Fridays.

-- Juice of ½ a lemon
+- Juice of one lemon

 - 1 tbsp. maple syrup

 I multiply the recipe by 5 to make almost a 1/2 gallon and then drink it throughout the day.

 Avoid foods rich in saturated fats (meat, dairy, eggs), and nuts and seeds too.

 Eat primarily unrefined grains, veggies, fruits, and legumes.